Modulation groups: Introduction

 Theorems \ref{thm:intro:HW} and \ref{thm:ortho:case:intro} indicate that the representations

 provide an interesting generalization of minimal representations.
-One can think of them as a group-theoretic enrichment of Fourier transforms in the same manner as the metaplectic group is a group-theoretic enrichment of the Fourier transform on a vector space.
+One can think of these representations as an enrichment of the Fourier transform on $L^2(X^{\mathrm{sm}}(F),\mathcal{L}^{1/2})$ in the same manner as the Weil representation is an enrichment of the Fourier transform on a vector space.